Rollass21/dotfiles/README.md

 **Warning:** If you want to give these dotfiles a try, you should FIRST FORK THIS REPOSITORY, REVIEW THE CODE, AND REMOVE THINGS YOU DON’T WANT OR NEED.
 Don’t blindly use my settings unless you know what that entails.

-Remember that these dotfiles contain my personal git credentials, make sure to replace them with yours (So you dont accidentally commit under my name).
+Remember that these dotfiles may contain my personal git credentials, make sure to replace them with yours (So you dont accidentally commit under my name).

 **Use at your own risk!**